Vulnerable Consumers

 Post it to:

 Alternatively, you can call us on 0800 438 448 between 8am and 7pm Monday to Friday, and we'll work through the application with you.
-You can also call us if you have any questions about registering as a vulnerable customer or anything else on this webpage, including whether you or someone you know may be a vulnerable customer.
+You can also call us if you have any questions about registering as a vulnerable consumer or anything else on this webpage, including whether you or someone you know may be a vulnerable consumer.

 Please note that we cannot fully process your application until we have all the information needed.
 If we require more information than is provided, we'll be in touch.